 Even though the date of the 23rd December 2013 has been etched in my mind for a while as my start date, I headed out today on a long run.
 I wanted to run around 6 or 7 miles.
 After only one and a half miles, I felt awful and wanted to give up!
 How was I ever going to make 6 miles, let alone 26.2 miles?

 Luckily, I was listening to the Marathon Talk Podcast and soon got lost in their discussion.
 Before I know it I was at 5 miles.
 At the next traffic lights, I did have the option of heading right to go 7 miles or straight on to finish on 6 miles.
 Yes, you guessed it I went straight on!
 That’s why I need a plan to follow!
 When I checked the Garmin at the end I was surprised by the time.
 I ran it a little faster than I have been in recent weeks.
 I must admit that I am quite looking forward to trying to incorporate threshold training and trying to control my pace more when running.

 So with the training stepping up a gear, I am also hopeful that my blogging will also step up.
 My last post was retweeted by the MNDA, I had lots of people read it and comment on it.
 Some tweeted me, it was amazing!

 There is a huge number of people running the London Marathon for the Motor Neurone Disease Association.
 I am hoping that the more people I get to know via twitter, this blog and our weekly emails we get, are all going to help me get through this amazing journey.

-So I suppose I’d better go and get organised for next week – Christmas may be very close, but I need to ensure that I still get my runs in!
-I love the idea of running on Christmas Day – I did think about heading to a parkrun, but I am at my sisters, and the nearest is still a fair drive, so I am going to have to explore the village that she lives in, and maybe encourage a family member out with me!
+So I suppose I’d better go and get organised for next week.
+Christmas may be very close, but I need to ensure that I still get my runs in!
+I love the idea of running on Christmas Day.
+I did think about heading to a parkrun, but I am at my sister’s and the nearest is still a fair drive.
+So I am going to have to explore the village that she lives in.
+I may be able to encourage a family member out with me!
 Do you run on Christmas Day?